Affiliate Marketing - 101

 Affiliate: An independent agent who promotes products and/or services on behalf of a business in an effort to gain new customers for the business.

-Affiliate ID: An unique identifier that serves two purposes: first, it indicates which affiliate referred the customer; second, it tells the business which affiliate to pay for the new sale.
+Affiliate ID: An identifier unique to the affiliate that tells the business which affiliate to pay for sales generated by that affiliate.

 Affiliate link: A link that includes the affiliate ID and that, when clicked, redirects to a business's website.
 This link is used in the affiliate's promotional efforts.